Where Should I Buy My Rats From?

 Therefore, an individual is meeting their requirements under the Animal Welfare Act as long as the rats are housed, fed, watered, kept with other rats and any medical attention required is being sought.
 Part H of the statutory guidance for selling animals as pets licensing gives the dimensions below as minimum requirements.
 As a reference point, the pets at home XL hamster cage has a floorspace of 3197cm2, which according to the guidance can hold 10 rats for permanent housing.
 According to the higher housing standards, it can hold 6 rats permanently.
 Essentially, if the rat has space to lie down, move, groom and stand on its hind legs, can interact with other rats, and has nesting material, that constitutes the ability to exhibit normal behaviours.
 That's a pretty low bar in terms of care!

-The statutory guidance for states that "all selling animals as pets activities need a licence if they’re carried out as a commercial business, [where the operator] makes any sale or carries out the activity to make a profit [or] earns any commission or fee from the activity".
+The statutory guidance states that "all selling animals as pets activities need a licence if they’re carried out as a commercial business, [where the operator] makes any sale or carries out the activity to make a profit [or] earns any commission or fee from the activity".

 However, rat breeding can fall under the following exemptions to licence requirements: